automerge/automerge-prosemirror/README.md

 Support for all elements in the `prosemirror-schema-basic` and `prosemirror-schema-list` except for the `hr` element is implemented.
 The next step is to generalize this to allow adapting user provided schemas.

-In general this is alpha quality software.
-There are still a fair number of bugs and the API will probably change, but the core functionality works most of the time.
+In general this is beta quality software.
+There are still bugs and the API will probably change, but the core functionality works.

 ## How to play